bhisaac/5eFP/5eFP-SRD.md

 ### Beguiling Influence

+_Cooldown_

-Once per game session, you can use this feature to cast _charm person_ without verbal or somatic components and without using your pact magic feature.
+You cast _charm person_ once without verbal or somatic components and without using your pact magic feature.

 ### Book of Ancient Secrets